Please scroll down to view this site

 Mission objectives

 General Marc Kershaw stands at San Francisco City Hall to announce “Operation Golden Glory” following President Trump's invocation of the Insurrection Act targeting the city.
-The president's broad directive—quell protests, restore order, aid deportations—have stirred fears of a de facto federal occupation.
+The president's broad directive—quell protests, restore order, aid deportations—has stirred fears of a de facto federal occupation.

-The troops quickly made their presence known...
+The visitors quickly make their presence known...

 Occupation inbound

-Troops repurpose San Francisco’s iconic Powell-Hyde cable cars for military transport.
+Troops commandeer San Francisco’s iconic Powell-Hyde cable cars for military transport.
 Local leaders condemn the move as a blatant display of dominance, while a guerrilla network of transit workers reportedly scrambles to sabotage operations.

 Denying democracy

-For many, the stakes were even higher...
+For many, the stakes are even higher...

 Papers, please